You're the Inspiration: Year-end charts

+Certifications

 Peter Cetera feat.
 Az Yet version

-In 1997, Peter Cetera re-recorded "You're the Inspiration" for his 1997 solo album You're the Inspiration: A Collection.
-Due to Cetera featuring on R&B vocal group Az Yet's cover of "Hard to Say I'm Sorry" earlier in the year, they collaborated on a remix of Cetera's solo recording of "You're the Inspiration", which was released as a single.
+In 1997, Peter Cetera re-recorded "You're the Inspiration" for his solo album You're the Inspiration: A Collection.
+Since Cetera had featured earlier in the year on R&B group Az Yet's cover of "Hard to Say I'm Sorry", they collaborated on a remix of Cetera's solo recording of "You're the Inspiration", which was released as a single.
 This version reached No. 77 on the Billboard Hot 100 and No. 29 on the Adult Contemporary chart.
-Like Az Yet's "Hard to Say I'm Sorry", Cetera and Az Yet's version of "You're the Inspiration" was also produced by Babyface.
+Like Az Yet's "Hard to Say I'm Sorry", this version was also produced by Babyface.

 Music video

-The music video for Peter Cetera and Az Yet's "You're the Inspiration" was directed by Steven R. Monroe and was filmed at Westward Beach (Malibu, California).
+The music video for Peter Cetera and Az Yet's "You're the Inspiration" was directed by Steven R. Monroe and filmed at Westward Beach (Malibu, California).